How Much Waste Does Australia Produce? 🤔🗑️

 And we will focus more on that topic using Australia as a subject.
 Even though Australia accommodates fewer people than in some countries in the world, the amount of waste production here is still high enough to be worried about.
 In a typical Australian household, the average family produces enough rubbish to completely fill up a three-room bed house, with them producing about 2.25 kg of waste every day.
 This gives us a better context on how much waste Australia produces.
 Let us now go on a national scale.

 As I have stated above, compared to other big countries, Australia has a much lower population rate.
 Did you know that Australia’s population density is one of the lowest in the whole world?
-In fact, it placed ninth on the top 10 least populated places in the world just last 3 February 2020.
+In fact, it placed ninth on the top 10 least populated places in the world in a research conducted around February 2020.
 But having said all of these, why does Australia still produce an astounding amount of waste each year?